Hangbe

-Hangbe (or Hangbè, also Ahangbe or Na Hangbe) was the Ruler of the Kingdom of Dahomey, in present-day Benin, for a brief period before Agaja came to power in 1718.
-Little is known about her because her rule was largely erased from the official Dahomey history and much that is known is brought together by various different oral histories.
-However, it is often considered that she became the ruler of Dahomey upon the sudden death of King Akaba because his oldest son, Agbo Sassa, was not yet of age.
-The duration and extent of this rule is not generally agreed upon.
-She supported Agbo Sassa in a succession struggle between him and Agaja in 1718.
-Agaja became King of Dahomey and, because of her support for his opponent, her legacy was largely erased from official history.
+Hangbe (or Hangbè, also Ahangbe or Na Hangbe) was a woman who served as the regent of the Kingdom of Dahomey for a brief period before Agaja came to power in 1718.
+According to oral tradition, she became regent upon the sudden death of King Akaba because his oldest son, Agbo Sassa, was not yet of age.
+The duration of her regency is unclear.
+She supported Agbo Sassa in a succession struggle against Agaja, who ultimately became king.
+Hangbe's legacy lives on in oral tradition, but little is known about her rule because it was largely erased from official history.
+It is possible that her gender and role as a woman in power contributed to her rule being erased from official history.

 Regent of Dahomey

 Hangbe was born to Houegbadja as the twin sister of Akaba.
 The twins had a younger brother named Dosu, who later took the name Agaja, which is the traditional name given to the first son born after twins.
 Akaba became the King of Dahomey around 1685 and Hangbe became an important part of the royal family as the oldest sister of Akaba.

 Oral histories agree generally that Akaba died while engaged in military combat in the Ouémé River valley in 1716, but the histories disagree about the cause of death whether in battle, poisoned, or smallpox.
 Regardless, between his death and the appointment of Agaja in 1718, oral traditions say that Hangbe was the ruler of Dahomey, as regent.
 In one version, after Akaba's death, Hangbe put on her brother's armor and continued leading the forces in the Ouémé River valley.
 Between 1716 and 1718, Hangbe continued the warfare started by Akaba in the Ouémé River valley and may have led additional military expeditions.
 Her rule is generally considered to have lasted either three months or three years.